Session 7

 First, a quick warm-up:

-How warm was it in Waterloo in 2024?
+How warm was it overall in Waterloo in 2024?
 The U.S. Climate Data website tells us that the average high temperature in Waterloo is 58° F.

 Hint: start by filtering the list, then count the result.